North Carolina: A Thriving Biopharma Manufacturing Hub

 • Build Back Better Coalition

 A statewide coalition of public and private partner organizations and institutions, led by the North Carolina Biotechnology Center, received a Phase 2 award totaling nearly $25 million from the U.S. Economic Development Administration’s Build Back Better Regional Challenge.
-The award, targeting underserved and distressed communities, will further strengthen North Carolina's life sciences manufacturing cluster by funding the following programs:
+This award is strengthening North Carolina’s robust life sciences manufacturing workforce by funding the following programs:

 • Workforce diversification